OpenEvalProject/evals/manuscripts/elife-48115/v3/manuscript.md

 In addition to their SBD and ELM2/SANT domains, Chelicerate S-CAPs share a third region of homology that lies between the ELM2 and SANT sequences (Figure 5—figure supplement 1A).
 This region is absent from both Hairless and the Myriapod S-CAPs.
 Conversely, Myriapod S-CAPs include a segment of sequence similarity that is not found in either Hairless or Chelicerate S-CAPs (Figure 5—figure supplement 1B).

-## Conserved microsynteny between MTA and S-CAP/Hairless genes
+### Conserved microsynteny between MTA and S-CAP/Hairless genes

 Our analysis of the genomic locations of genes encoding MTA proteins in Arthropoda, Hairless in Pancrustacea, and S-CAPs in Myriapods and Chelicerates has yielded the surprising finding that proximate or near-proximate linkage between MTA and Hairless genes or between MTA and S-CAP genes is broadly conserved among arthropods (Figure 6; Supplementary file 1; Supplementary file 4).
 Thus, in the centipede Strigamia maritima, the gene encoding S-CAP lies immediately upstream of that encoding MTA, in the same orientation (Figure 6; Supplementary file 4).
 A similar linkage relationship between S-CAP and MTA genes is seen in many arachnids, including the spiders Nephila clavipes (Supplementary file 4) and Parasteatoda tepidariorum (Figure 6; Supplementary file 4) and the mites Achipteria coleoptrata and Sarcoptes scabiei (Supplementary file 4).
 Likely due at least in part to its history of whole-genome duplication (Nossa et al., 2014; Kenny et al., 2016), the horseshoe crab Limulus polyphemus (representing the Merostomata/Xiphosura) has three paralogous copies of this same S-CAP-MTA linkage pairing (Supplementary file 4).
 Some exceptions to this pattern do exist.
 In the genomes of the mites Metaseiulus occidentalis (Supplementary file 4) and Varroa destructor (Techer et al., 2019), for example, the genes encoding S-CAP and MTA are far separated from each other.

 ![Figure 6.](https://cdn.elifesciences.org/articles/48115/elife-48115-fig6-v3.jpg)

-**Figure 6.:** MTA gene.Separate scale for each diagram is shown at the left.
+**Figure 6.:** Separate scale for each diagram is shown at the left.
 Three examples are shown for Hairless: the carpenter bee Ceratina calcarata (Ccal), the wheat aphid Schizaphis graminum (Sgra) (QEWZ01001380.1), and the lady beetle Harmonia axyridis (Haxy).
 Note that microsynteny is often preserved even when gene locations and relative orientations are changed.
 One example each is shown for S-CAP in Myriapods [the centipede Strigamia maritima (Smar)] and Chelicerates [the house spider Parasteatoda tepidariorum (Ptep)].
 See also Supplementary file 1 and Supplementary file 4.

 Close, typically adjacent, linkage between Hairless and MTA genes is likewise widely observed in the genomes of Pancrustacea.
 Among the Hexapoda, this pattern can be found in many different orders (Supplementary file 1), including Diptera, Lepidoptera, Coleoptera (Figure 6), Hymenoptera (Figure 6), Psocodea, Hemiptera (Figure 6), Thysanoptera, Blattodea, Orthoptera, Odonata, and Collembola.
 Among the Vericrustacea, adjacent linkage of Hairless and MTA is seen in the shrimp Triops cancriformis (Notostraca) (Supplementary file 1).
 Nevertheless, exceptions are readily found, even within the same orders as above (Supplementary file 1).
 Examples include Drosophila melanogaster, Ceratitis capitata, and Lucilia cuprina (Diptera; Supplementary file 1), Bicyclus anynana (Lepidoptera), Anoplophora glabripennis, Dendroctonus ponderosae, and Nicrophorus vespilloides (Coleoptera), and Cimex lectularius (Hemiptera; Supplementary file 1).